rlwhitcomb/utilities/README.md

 - Add to boilerplate options
 - Boilerplate program will use this code b/c we sometime want to just do command line, other times want the GUI
 - Word Finder can also use this option
-- Calc is now working with this design, although some features (like "help" and "version") are not well coordinated yet between console and GUI.
 - Unclear yet if a switch ***back*** from GUI to console will work.

 ### Calc